glisak/Rhetos-wiki/What-is-Rhetos.md

 Rhetos works as a compiler that **generates the business application** from the source written in the DSL scripts.

 * The generated application is a standard business applications based on Microsoft .NET technology stack.
-* It is focused on the back-end development: It generates the business logic layer (C# object model), the database and the web API (REST, SOAP, etc.).
+* It is focused on the back-end development: It generates the business logic layer (C# object model), the database and the web API (such as REST, SOAP and OData).
 * The database is not generated from scratch on each deployment, it is upgraded instead, protecting the existing data.
 * Rhetos application generator can be used for application scaffolding, but its real strength is utilized when using DSL scripts as the *source* and never manually modifying the generated code.